 May 2018: This chapter has been updated to link to the most recent Handbook of Definitions and ASCOF information.

 This chapter outlines local and national key performance indicators and outcome information.
 It is part of the wider performance management framework.
 It provides information about the national Adult Social Care Outcome Framework (ASCOF) as well as locally agreed key performance information.

 Performance against the ASCOF is published annually by NHS Digital.
-The Department of Health also provides an annual report on the national picture.
+The Department of Health and Social Care also provides an annual report on the national picture.
 The Health and Wellbeing Board via the Joint Strategic Needs Assessment should use local ASCOF data as well as other information sources, to inform their Joint Health and Wellbeing Strategy (see Joint Strategic Needs Assessments and Joint Health and Wellbeing Strategies).